 - Work hard and get good grades. - 2.
 Take honors and AP classes. - Continue to develop and seek leadership qualities through extra-curricular activities and service to your school and community.
 An in-depth quality experience in one or two organizations is better than just getting your name on the rolls of several. - 4.
 Take the PSAT (National Merit Test) in October. - 5.
-Take the ACT test this year. - Consider summer programs for personal enrichment and experience.
+Take a practice ACT test. - Consider summer programs for personal enrichment and experience.

-What should you be doing in I I th grade?
+What should you be doing in 11th grade?

 - Academic honors and excellent grades continue to be extremely important.
 Challenge yourself with a hard academic schedule. - Extracurricular activity, personal growth and volunteer service combined with work experience are needed both at school and in the community. - Gather information about the colleges and universities that you plan to attend.
-Some good resources include: - "Best Colleges" at - www.usnews.comNewsweek Yearly College Edition - The Princeton Review - The Gourman Report - The Yearly Fiske Guide - Practice writing an ESSAY, work on and develop a strong essay style.
-Your personal statement is CRUCIAL. - 5.
-Take the PSAT (National Merit Test) in October.
+Some good resources include: - "Best Colleges" at - Newsweek Yearly College Edition - The Princeton Review - The Gourman Report - The Yearly Fiske Guide - Practice writing an ESSAY, work on and develop a strong essay style.
+Your personal statement is CRUCIAL. - Take the PSAT (National Merit Test) in October.

-- 6. Take your ACT and SAT (You may also need an SAT II).
+may also need an SAT II).
 Check with your schools to see if they prefer or require the ACT or SAT.
 Practice and study how to take these tests.
 (A preparation course would help with strategy and timing).
-Identify characteristics of colleges that matter to you, i.e., size, academics, location, cost, etc. - 7.
-Start researching scholarships.
+Identify characteristics of colleges that matter to you, i.e., size, academics, location, cost, etc.